Our Student Services staff embodies the college's mission: making a positive difference.

 Click the links below to view each form.

 For additional information, contact the Housing Office, P.O.
 Box 548, Perkinston, MS 39573, phone number (601) 928-6220.
-To reserve a room, students must be pre-registered for 12 or more hours and submit a housing application online at https://mgccc.edu/about/student-life/housing/apply-housing/.
+To reserve a room, students must be pre-registered for a minimum of 12 credit hours and submit a housing application online at https://mgccc.edu/about/student-life/housing/apply-housing/.
 To remain eligible for housing, timely fee payment and full-time status are required.
 Room charges are non-refundable.

 The Mississippi Gulf Coast Community College Alumni Association